Aidunlin/MeanScout/README.md

 Fix a problem?
 Make a pull request!

-To develop MeanScout (or a fork), you will need Node.js/npm, a text editor, and a browser.
-After cloning, use `npm install` in the root folder to build your `node_modules`.
-The `public` folder contains everything your browser needs to run the app, so deploy with it set as your publish directory.
+To develop MeanScout (or a fork), you will need Node.js/npm, a text editor, a terminal, and a browser.
+After cloning, use `npm install` in the root folder to build `node_modules` and `.svelte-kit` folders.

-`npm run build`: builds minified script files to the `public/build` folder, should be used for deployment

-`npm run dev`: runs a local web server that refreshes and builds MeanScout as you go
+[View the SvelteKit docs](https://kit.svelte.dev/docs/building-your-app) to learn how to build and deploy MeanScout.